 The Handyman's Box is a unique activity product.
-A pride, source of fascination and fun.
-This superbly handmade. hardwood lock box has doors that open and close, each with a different lock. hasp or latch.
+A source of pride, fascination and fun.
+This superbly handmade, hardwood lock box has doors that open and close, each with a different lock, hasp or latch.

+Adult Briefs/Underwear

-Adult Briefs/Underwear The absolute best briefs
+The absolute best briefs

 on the market.
+Free

-Free sample before you order.
-You'll never order a different brief again.
+sample before you order.

+You'll never order a

+different brief again.